wildfly-extras/wildfly-jar-maven-plugin/examples/README.md

 Each directory contains a specific use-case in which wildfly bootable jar maven plugin is used.
 Each example contains a README.md file that contains the information to build and run the example.
-NB: The examples depend on the latest released plugin.
+NB: The released examples depend on the released plugin.
+In the master branch, the examples depend on the SNAPSHOT build of the plugin.

 JDK11 required arguments